 There are several ways to facilitate this process, protect against memory decline, and enhance our ability to retain information.
 Below, we outline strategies for boosting brain health, as well as specific techniques for memorizing and recalling information.

 The best way to protect and improve memory is by making good lifestyle choices: exercising regularly, limiting stress, eating healthfully, and getting enough sleep.
 You can also keep the mind agile by learning a foreign language or playing brain training games to improve thinking skills and short-term memory.

 - Exercise regularly: Exercise is one of the best things you can do to protect your memory.
 Regular aerobic exercise (cardio) appears to boost the size of the hippocampus, the area of the brain involved in verbal memory and learning.
 Regular exercise can also help you maintain a healthy weight, reduce stress, and sleep better, all of which are related to memory.

 - Limit stress: Meditation and mindfulness are also great ways to reduce stress and improve sleep.
 Meditation has been shown to improve episodic memory, the memory of everyday events.

 - Be conscious of what you consume: Not surprisingly, what you put into your body can also affect your memory.
 Consuming a balanced diet that includes healthy fats and natural sugar (glucose)—and limits saturated fat, refined sugar, and alcohol—may be best for promoting long-term memory function.

-8 Techniques for Memorizing Information
+8 Memory Techniques for Retaining Information

 When studying for an exam, preparing a presentation, or getting ready to deliver a speech, you will likely need to memorize information.